Carter Mazur

-Carter Mazur (born March 28, 2002) is an American professional ice hockey player for the Grand Rapids Griffins of the American Hockey League (AHL) while under contract to the Detroit Red Wings of the National Hockey League (NHL).
+Carter Mazur (born March 28, 2002) is an American professional ice hockey player for the Detroit Red Wings of the National Hockey League (NHL).
 Mazur played college ice hockey at Denver.
 He was drafted 70th overall by the Red Wings in the 2021 NHL entry draft.

 Playing career

 College

 Mazur began his collegiate career for the Denver Pioneers during the 2021–22 season, where he recorded 14 goals and 21 assists in 41 games.
 He led all Denver freshmen and finished tied for fifth on the team in scoring with 38 points, and finished second in NCAA scoring for a freshman, trailing only Luke Hughes with 39 points.
 Following the season he was named to the All-NCHC Rookie Team and named the NCHC Rookie of the Year.

 On September 22, 2022, he was named an alternate captain for the 2022–23 season.
 During his sophomore year he recorded 22 goals and 15 assists in 40 games.
 On October 28, 2022, Mazur recorded his first career hat-trick in a game against Miami.
 He led the Pioneers in goals (22), power play goals (8), game-winning goals (6) and shots (131).
 His 22 goals tied for fifth in the NCAA.
 Following the season he was named to the All-NCHC Second Team and an AHCA West Second Team All-American.